kiranz/just-api/docs/docs/features.md

 When you need to validate a response using your custom logic, you can do so by providing a `inline` or `module` custom javascript function to `custom_validator` attribute.

-Just-API will invoke the custom function by passing the response to function's this context, so you can access the response using `this.response`.
+Just-API will invoke the custom function by passing the response to function's context, so you can access the response using `this.response`.

-So when you need more details from response, `this.response` will also have following properties.
+When you need more details from response, `this.response` will also have following properties.

  - body
  - statusCode